John Claudius Loudon

-John Claudius Loudon (8 April 1782 – 14 December 1843) was a Scottish botanist, garden designer and author, born in Cambuslang in 1782.
+John Claudius Loudon (8 April 1782 – 14 December 1843) was a Scottish botanist, garden designer, and author, born in Cambuslang in 1782.
 He was the first to use the term arboretum in writing to refer to a garden of plants, especially trees, collected for the purpose of scientific study.
 He was married to Jane Webb, a fellow horticulturalist, and author of science-fiction, fantasy, horror, and gothic stories.

 Early life

-Loudon was born in Cambuslang, Lanarkshire, Scotland to a respectable farmer.
-Therefore, as he was growing up, he developed a practical knowledge of plants and farming.
-As a young man, Loudon studied biology, botany and agriculture at the University of Edinburgh.
+Loudon was born in Cambuslang, Lanarkshire, Scotland to a farmer.
+Therefore, as he was growing up, he developed a practical knowledge of plants, and farming.
+As a young man, Loudon studied biology, botany, and agriculture at the University of Edinburgh.
 When working on the layout of farms in South Scotland, he described himself as a landscape planner.
 This was a time when open field land was being converted from run rig with 'ferm touns' to the landscape of enclosure, which now dominates British agriculture.

 Loudon developed a limp as a young man, and later became disabled with arthritis.
-He undertook a second Grand Tour of Europe and also visited the Near East.
-In 1826, disabled by rheumatism and arthritis, he had to endure an amputation at his right shoulder after a botched operation to correct a broken arm.
-He learnt to write and draw with his left arm and hired a draughtsman to prepare his plans.
+He undertook a second Grand Tour of Europe, and also visited the Near East.
+In 1826, disabled by rheumatism, and arthritis, he had to endure an amputation at his right shoulder after a botched operation to correct a broken arm.
+He learnt to write, and draw with his left arm and hired a draughtsman to prepare his plans.
 At the same time he cured himself of an opium habit that had been keeping the pain at bay.